CarolHall-NCSU-CBE/PepAD-User-Friendly-Package/README.md

 $$

 More-negative scores indicate stronger predicted binding at the evaluated configuration.
-The binding term is calculated with an MM/GBSA-based model, and the aggregation term follows the Zyggregator approach.
+The binding term is calculated with an MM/GBSA-based model [6–8], and the aggregation term follows the Zyggregator approach [9–11].

 ## Repository layout